He is Risen! He is Risen, Indeed!

 I know You are closer to me than my own breathing is,

-because you are -- in fact and by faith -- my Breath, my Life.
+are -- in fact and by faith -- my Breath, my Life.

 All I need is for You to be the air that my eternal soul breathes,